Theobragstad/Snake/README.md

 # snake

-To run:

-Put names.txt, scores.txt, snakeGame.pde in the same directory as data
-Open and run snakeGame.pde in Processing 3
+Run: put names.txt, scores.txt, snakeGame.pde in the same directory as the "data" folder, open and run snakeGame.pde in Processing 3

 Ideas for future improvements: